dejison/Middlesex-MSc-Assignments-on-Cybercrime-and-Digital-Investigation/03-Blockchain-Anatomy-and-Analysis/01_case-study/README.md

 - Importance of ethical boundaries in blockchain investigations

 - ## Academic Integrity Statement

 This repository represents original academic work.
+All analysis is based on publicly accessible blockchain data and is presented for educational purposes only.

+## Academic Integrity Statement

+This repository represents original academic work.
 All analysis is based on publicly accessible blockchain data